-With generous support from CERIC - Canadian Education and Research Institute for Counsellors, BCCDA and CERIC are pleased to host a Career Development Mini-Forum in Prince George with Gray Poehnell, who will present with two workshops, Unsung Potential of Weakness, Diversity Improv and Peter Bailey, Passion, Power and Planning, a hands on look at tools to help clients.
+With generous support from CERIC - Canadian Education and Research Institute for Counsellors, BCCDA and CERIC are pleased to host a Career Development Mini-Forum in Nanaimo with Gray Poehnell, who will present with two workshops, Unsung Potential of Weakness, Diversity Improv and Peter Bailey, Passion, Power and Planning, a hands on look at tools to help clients.

 Gray Poehnell is an experienced career consultant with over 21 years experience approaching career with holistic approaches that cultivate hope, practical spirituality, creativity, imagination, and career integrity.
 Having worked with diverse client populations (such as youth, social assistance recipients, older adults, immigrants, professionals, Aboriginals, and multi-barried clients).
 His new book, co-authored with Norm Amundson, Hope-Filled Engagement, is a much anticipated presentation of the concepts, processes, and types of activities that are reflected in the Guiding Circles workbooks.

 Peter Bailey is co-owner of Free Rein Associates in Hope - an award winning organization with over 20 years’ proven success in Case Management.
 Peter is a certified career development practitioner and holds the CCDP credential from BCCDA.
 He has a business certificate from BCIT and a Provincial Instructor’s Diploma from Vancouver Community College.
 It is Peter’s personal mission to help others discover their true passions and enhance their quality of life.

 Date & Time: December 5, 2014 8:30-4:00 PM

 Cost: Early Bird Rate $139 after November 26th $160

 Location: Vancouver Island Conference Centre Dodd Narrows Rooms A & B , Nanaimo

 CECs: 15 points